robstave/angular2-training/session-five/page1.md

 It just keeps going and going.

+### RxJs Take

 You can see that it does not stop.
 You will not see the _onCompleted_ event.
 Lets limit the stream with a stopping point.
+We will use [take](http://reactivex.io/documentation/operators/take.html).

 ```typescript